-- (b) Integrity: holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
+- 12. Members of the House should observe the seven general principles of conduct identified by the Committee on Standards in Public Life.
+These principles will be taken into consideration when any allegation of breaches of the provisions in other sections of the Code is under investigation and should act as a guide to members in considering the requirement to act always on their personal honour. - (a) Selflessness: holders of public office should act solely in terms of the public interest. - (b) Integrity: holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
 They should not act or take decisions in order to gain financial or other material benefits for themselves, their family, or their friends.
 They must declare and resolve any interests and relationships. - (c) Objectivity: holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias. - (d) Accountability: holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this. - (e) Openness: holders of public office should act and take decisions in an open and transparent manner.
 Information should not be withheld from the public unless there are clear and lawful reasons for so doing. - (f) Honesty: holders of public office should be truthful. - (g) Leadership: holders of public office should exhibit these principles in their own behaviour.
-They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs. - 11.
-Members of the House should observe the principles set out in the Parliamentary Behaviour Code of respect, professionalism, understanding others' perspectives, courtesy, and acceptance of responsibility.
+They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs. - 13.
+Members of the House should observe the principles set out in the Parliamentary Behaviour Code2 of respect, professionalism, understanding others' perspectives, courtesy, and acceptance of responsibility.
 These principles will be taken into consideration when any allegation of bullying, harassment or sexual misconduct is under investigation.